openplans/shareabouts/doc/CONFIG.md

 ### Place Types

 Shareabouts can handle multiple types of Place.
-To set up the types syou're interested in, edit config.yml and add items to the `place_types` section.
+To set up the typess you're interested in, edit config.yml and add items to the `place_types` section.
 Each Place value should match a location_type.

 Look at the config.yml for examples of styling Places.
 The properties of icons are as per the Leaflet docs, see http://leafletjs.com/reference.html#icon